-Consumers Energy Company's ("Consumers Energy" or the "Company") natural gas system has served the people of Michigan safely, reliably, and affordably for decades, providing energy for residential and business space heating, water heating, grain drying, industrial processes, and electricity generation.
+Consumers Energy Company's ("Consumers Energy" or the "Company") natural gas system has served the people of Michigan safely, reliably, and affordably for decades, providing energy for residential and business space heating, water heating, meal preparation, grain drying, industrial processes, and electricity generation.

-The natural gas system is critical because it provides the Company's customers with affordable and reliable fuel for heating and replacing it with electricity in the near-term is neither technically feasible nor affordable.
-The natural gas system is vast, and the age of the system requires spending beyond standard maintenance.
-The Company is balancing costs by leveling various programs spend dramatically which focuses on safety and reliability with the balancing of affordability, as customers need Consumers Energy to continue to invest in the gas system.
+The natural gas system is critical because it provides the Company's customers with affordable and reliable fuel for heating and replacing it with electricity in the near term is neither technically feasible nor affordable.

+The natural gas system is vast, and the age of the system requires investment beyond standard maintenance.

+The Company is balancing costs by leveling out our previously accelerated investment spend on various programs spend dramatically which focuses on safety and reliability with the balancing of affordability, as customers need Consumers Energy to continue to invest in the gas system.